These are general instructions for what to do if you encounter unusual marine debris on a shoreline or at sea.

 - Clean up

-Communities and volunteers can organize beach clean-ups for typical small debris, like bottles, or get involved in existing efforts.
-Since marine debris is an every-day problem, there's no need to wait for debris from Japan to arrive to join a clean-up.
+Communities and volunteers can organize beach cleanups for typical small debris, like bottles, or get involved in existing efforts.
+Since marine debris is an every-day problem, joining a cleanup is helpful whether or not Japan tsunami debris is present.
 View NOAA Debris Handling Guidelines

 What are you seeing on the beaches or in the water?
 Marine debris items or significant accumulations potentially related to the tsunami can be reported to DisasterDebris@noaa.gov with as much information as possible (including location, date and time you found it, and any relevant descriptions).